Professional Darts Corporation: World Grand Prix

 The World Grand Prix replaced the World Pairs event in 1998.
 Its original venue was the Casino Rooms in Rochester, Kent until 1999, with one staging in Rosslare in 2000 before moving in 2001 to its current home at the CityWest Hotel in Dublin, Ireland.
 However, owing to the COVID-19 pandemic, the tournament has been back in England since 2020.

 This tournament has shorter opening rounds and players must commence and finish each leg on a double including the option of the bull, which is a format not used in any other major televised event.
-Taylor has dominated the event since its inception, with 11 victories.
+Taylor dominated the event from its inception until 2013, with 11 victories.